getsentry/sentry-global-search/README.md

 - Help center
 - Blog

-## Add SentryAlgolia to your project
+## Add SentryGlobalSearch to your project

 No idea how to make this work yet.
 Maybe a module, maybe not.
 I'm working on it.